 If you have been laid off or on short-time working for 4 weeks or more, you may give your employer notice of your intention to claim a redundancy payment on Form RP9 - Lay Off and Short Term Procedures.

 If an employer has not paid the employee his/her redundancy lump sum, he/she should apply to the employer for it using form RP77 - Claim by an Employee against an Employer for a Lump Sum or Part of a Lump Sum.
-If your employer still refuses to pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund.
+If your employer still refuses to pay it, you can apply to the Department of Employment Affairs and Social Protection for direct payment from the Social Insurance Fund.

 The statutory redundancy payment is two week’s gross pay per year of service up to a ceiling of €600 per week plus one week’s pay, which is also subject to the ceiling of €600.
 This payment is tax-free.
 For information on how to calculate your entitlements please go to the redundancy calculator on the Department of Social Protection website.
 Some employers may make redundancy agreements above the statutory rate.

 For information on the status of redundancy lump sum or rebate claims submitted for payment you can contact the Redundancy Payments Section directly on 1890 800 699.
 Further information will also be published on www.welfare.ie

 For a copy of the relevant redundancy forms please go to the redundancy page on the Department of Employment Affairs and Social Protection website.

 Use these links to view or download copies of the Redundancy Payments Act, 1967 or the Protection of Employment (Exceptional Collective Redundancies and Related Matters) Act, 2007.